 I'm a Ph.D. candidate in political science at the University of California, Berkeley.
 My dissertation examines how American voters evaluate female candidates for office, particularly in low-information environments.
-I recently taught (Fall 2016) and will teach again in Spring 2018 a grad-level course on coding for social scientists, and I've previously taught undergraduate courses on research design and methods, political psychology, and democratic accountability.
+In Spring 2018 I am teaching a grad-level course on coding for social scientists, and I've previously taught undergraduate courses on research design and methods, political psychology, and democratic accountability.
 The rest of the site describes my research and teaching experience in more detail.

 Drop me a line if I've left anything out, and thanks for stopping by.